zohannn/Persistence1D/README.md

 Project homepage: http://www.mpi-inf.mpg.de/~weinkauf/notes/persistence1d.html

-Persistence1D has been written by Yeara Kozlov and Tino Weinkauf, Max Planck Institute for Informatics, Saarbrücken, Germany.
+Persistence1D has been written by Yeara Kozlov and Tino Weinkauf, Max Planck Institute for Informatics, SaarbrÃ¼cken, Germany.

 You may use it as you wish, it is in the public domain.
 If you find it useful, it would be nice to hear from you.
 Just drop us a line.